Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

 \subsection{Phase diagram}

 The features of spin-1 Bose gases that unveil their richness compared to binary mixtures become evident when inspecting the ground-state phase diagram.
+We remark that another exciting direction refers to the so-called $SU(N)$ models that have been mainly analyzed for spin chain fermionic systems, see e.g. the review by~\cite{Guan2013Review} and a relevant brief discussion in Sec.~\ref{sec09SC}.
+This topic although interesting since it reveals exotic phases~\cite{taie2022observation,nataf2014exact,yamamoto2020quantum,wu2006hidden,bauer2012three,choudhury2020collective} and for large $N$ the $SU(N)$ symmetry enforces the presence of quantum fluctuations certainly lies beyond the scope of the present review.
 The interplay between the sign of the spin-dependent interactions, $c_1$, and the strength of the linear, $p$, and quadratic, $q$, Zeeman terms gives rise to distinct ground states characterized by specific magnetic properties~\citep{kawaguchi2012spinor,jacob2012phase,stamper2013spinor} and first- or second-order phase transitions\footnote{For first- (second) order phase transitions the ground state of the system characterized by the population of a single spin state deforms abruptly (smoothly) to another spin state (a superposition where a second spin-state acquires finite population) across the underlying phase boundary.} between them~\citep{carr2010understanding}.
-The corresponding phase diagram in the thermodynamic limit $N\to \infty$ and within the mean-field realm where quantum fluctuation effects are ignored, is schematically depicted in Fig.~\ref{fig:spin1_phasediag}.
+The corresponding phase diagram is schematically depicted in Fig.~\ref{fig:spin1_phasediag}.
+The locations of the phase transition boundaries are determined in the thermodynamic limit $N\to \infty$ and within the mean-field realm where quantum fluctuation effects are ignored.
+However, it should be noted that \textit{"few-body"} analogues of these phases have been shown to occur e.g. in~\cite{mittal2020many} but featuring only small shifts of the boundaries due to the involvement of correlations.

 To quantify the emergent first- and second-order phase transitions between the individual phases the magnetization $\mathcal{M}$ along the spin-$z$-axis and the polarization $\mathcal{P}$ can be used